roman-milk/roman-milk.github.io/the-marital-bed.md

+===

- ****** The Marital Bed ****** byTx_Tall_Tales© It was her best night in weeks.
+It was her best night in weeks.
 Her memory was good, and she was nothing but smiles and laughter, while we chatted around the dinner table.
 Dana was ecstatic, to see her Grandmother doing so well.
 The kids took it in stride, and little Caroline was proud as a peacock when she presented us with the first apple pie she'd ever made.
 It was delicious.

  Late that night, after everyone had gone to bed, my wife and I retired to our own.
 I knew I had to tell her what had happened.
 I was feeling more than a little guilty about it.